EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 ### Open SSH session to back-end on which job is running

-For 'Running' jobs, click the 'Host' link to open an SSH session with the back-end on which the job is running.
+For 'Running' jobs, click the **Host** link to open an SSH session with the back-end on which the job is running.

 ### Cancel a job

-Click 'Cancel' on a job card to cancel a running job.
+Click **Cancel** on a job card to cancel a running job.

 ### Relaunch a job

-Click 'Relaunch job' (circling arrows icon) on a job card to relaunch the job.
+Click **Relaunch job** (circling arrows icon) on a job card to relaunch the job.
 A new session ID, and new set of job files, using the same configuration as for the previous run of the app, will be created.

 ### Delete a job card

-Click 'Delete' on a job card to delete the job card.
+Click **Delete** on a job card to delete the job card.

 !!!
 Note